 • Read critically to pose questions and identify key issues to explore; analyze and explain the logic, line of reasoning, and validity of an argument; and to use theoretical frameworks, appropriate methodologies, and analytic techniques to systematically explore issues, objects, ideas, or problems.

-• Investigate and effectively apply technology to the research process.
-Students will learn about the foundations of information management technologies as well as technologies used to facilitate the execution of activities at various phases of a research project.
+• Investigate and effectively apply computational techniques to the research process.
+Students will learn about the foundations of computational techniques as well as technologies used to facilitate the execution of activities at various phases of a research project.

 • Think critically in order to identify, compare, and interpret multiple perspectives about an issue and to evaluate objections, implications, and limitations of alternate perspectives.